-The Benefits of Buying Two Term Insurance Policies
+Benefits of Buying Multiple Term Insurance Policies

 When you buy term plan, it is necessary to carefully read and understand the terms and conditions associated with the policy.
 It often happens that the policyholder fails to honour the terms of the policy and risks claim rejection.
 This can greatly compromise the financial standing of your loved ones in your absence.

 Following are the clauses wherein your insurance claim can be rejected:

 - Policy Lapse: Term life insurance is a service offered by the insurance company for which the policyholder is expected to make regular premium payments.
 When the premium payments are not made on time, the policy lapses.
 It also reflects poorly on the profile of the insurance seeker and results in higher premiums at the time of policy renewal.
 Although insurance providers give a grace period to make the premium payments, it is highly recommended to ensure timely payments to prevent lapses.
 This is because if in the unfortunate event that the policyholder passes away after the policy lapses, the nominees are not given the sum assured.

 - Undisclosed Health Conditions: As the premium amount is higher for individuals with greater health risks, insurance seekers often think that not disclosing their health condition is a good idea to save on a few bucks.
 However, insurance providers usually ask for a medical examination, and it is practically impossible to hide any health conditions in the tests.

 The same applies to smoking habits.
 If the insurance provider realises that the habit of smoking was not disclosed and the individual passes away, no death benefit is payable to the beneficiaries.
 It is imperative to be transparent with the insurance company for complete safety.